- Getting Started - The Push/Login API

 When enhancing your applications with Telebroad communication services your clients can also benefit from push notifications, giving them real time pop-up alerts about new faxes, voicemails, incoming or missed calls, and SMS messages.

-Telebroad use the PubNub real time data stream network as the provider for the push notifications service.
-The full functionality of the service is attained with a combination of Telebroad own APIs and PubNub's console, dashboard, and APKs.
+Telebroad use the PubNub real time data stream network provider of the push notifications service.
+The full functionality of the service is attained with a combination of Telebroad's own APIs and PubNub's console, dashboard, and APKs.

 Getting Started – The Push/Login API